 Guarana is one of the most exotic contributions of the Amazon.
 In addition to its attractive appearance, this fruit has bountiful benefits.

-So pick up a guarana supplement from the list mentioned above or buy some guarana fruits from a store!
+So pick up a guarana herbal supplement or buy some guarana fruits from a store!

 - “Acute effects of a herb extract formulation…” Appetite, Elsevier